 Raising the Bar at Rainbow Ranch Lodge in Big Sky, Montana

-Just one-hour south-west of Bozeman lays the town of Big Sky, Montana.
+Just one-hour southwest of Bozeman lays the town of Big Sky, Montana.
 The area is famous for its Rocky Mountains and ski resorts.
 Nestled along the Gallatin River is the western-contemporary Rainbow Ranch Resort.
 The first thing you notice pulling into the driveway is how small the resort appears from the road.
-But that is pure deception, because behind the main lodge is where the quaintest log cabin rooms are located.
+But that is pure deception because behind the main lodge is the quaintest log cabin rooms.

-Ordering a huckleberry martini to start the evening the meal, we selected appetizers to begin.
+Ordering a huckleberry martini to start the evening meal, we selected appetizers to begin.
 Tasting the Bacon Wrapped Mesquite Grilled Prawns appetizer – I’m overwhelmed with a heat and taste explosion in my mouth.
-The grilled prawns are exceptionally good.
-The next appetizer of Rosemary Lamb Sirloin Skewers, with a combination of sweet and savoury flavours, melts in my mouth.
+The grilled prawns are delicious.
+The next appetizer of Rosemary Lamb Sirloin Skewers melts in my mouth with a combination of sweet and savoury flavours.
 The main entrees of Montana Wagyu Beef and local trout dishes were exceptional as well.
-The wine list is extensive with strong representation from California, Europe and some new-world wines from Chile and Argentina.
+The wine list is extensive, with solid representation from California, Europe and some new-world wines from Chile and Argentina.

 Impressed by the dishes Executive Chef Jake Irwin had created, I decided to learn more about his inspirations and how he landed at the Rainbow Ranch Lodge.

 Chef Irwin Answers a Few Questions:

 Q: Tell us about your background and what inspired you to become a chef.